anuket-project/RM/doc/ref_model/chapters/chapter03.rst

   devices.
 - For O-RAN network functions: the O-RAN acceleration abstraction layer interface.

-Example of the O-RAN acceleration abstraction layer interface
+Example of the ORAN acceleration abstraction layer interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 O-RAN Alliance’s Cloudification and Orchestration Workgroup (WG6) defines the acceleration